Alternative Rock, Zürich

 “Grief, Roses and Gasoline” starts with a surprise: The lyrics of “Where Were You” may bemoan the soulless rat race of modern performance society, but the song rattles along with such joyous abandon – not to mention a cheeky na-na-na-na chorus – that any feelings of frustration are instantly banished.
 And that’s just the beginning.
 What follows is a bubbling cauldron of deep and urgent rhythms, crisp choruses, and moods that range from soulfully thoughtful to exuberantly angry, all the way to simply euphoric.
 With this album, the band has found the perfect balance between the raw energy of their live shows and a love of detail that can only be forged in the studio.

 “Grief, Roses and Gasoline” was recorded in four months in the band’s studio in Winterthur, a small but musical town near Zurich.
 “With this album we have almost arrived back where we started”, says Bouffé: “Except now we have complete control over our recordings and the type of aesthetic we want to go for.
 And we had a massive craving for memorable and carefully produced songs that were also spikey and hard-hitting…” After the band had done their work, John Goodmanson (Bikini Kill, Pavement, Wu-Tang Clan) rounded it off with a brilliant mix in his studio in Seattle.

-Hathors are Marc Bou (guitar, vocals, sax), Dominique Destraz (drums) und Marco Naef (bass).
-Marco (Ex-Navel, The Night is Still Young) recently replaced Simeon Thompson who played on the recordings.
+Hathors are Marc Bouffé (guitar, vocals, sax), Dominique Destraz (drums) und Thorsten (bass).
+Marco (Bubonix, Ex-Lyvten, Ex-Six Reasons To Kill) recently replaced Simeon Thompson who played on the recordings.

 Tag: magnificent music, noisolution, alternative rock, noise rock, punk rock, rock